Mark Penn: The Stagwell Group

 After leaving Microsoft, Penn founded The Stagwell Group, a private equity firm that invests in marketing services agencies with a $250 million investment from former Microsoft chief executive officer Steve Ballmer.

 In May 2016, Penn told The Wall Street Journal that he wanted to create a "more digitally-focused advertising holding group, made up of companies which do not overlap in function," and offer a "fully-integrated solution across the continuum of marketing services."
 In 2023, Penn stated that his "political background brings a much-needed perspective to marketing."
 He described his philosophy as that in today's real-time, data-focused world, brands must have a constant finger on the pulse of the American consumer.

 In October 2015, Stagwell Group struck a deal worth up to $75 million to buy SKDKnickerbocker.
 In January 2017, the Stagwell Group acquired the Harris Poll from Nielsen Holdings and renamed it Harris Insights & Analytics.
 The firm has also acquired National Research Group, digital creative firm Code and Theory, media agency ForwardPMX, and marketing communications companies SKDK and Targeted Victory, among others.

+Work for the Israeli government and related scandal

+Penn has engaged in political consulting and advocacy related to Israel dating back to the 1981 Israeli legislative election, when he conducted polling for Prime Minister Menachem Begin.
+Following the October 7 attacks and the subsequent Israel–Hamas war, Penn publicly expressed support for Israel's actions in Gaza at events such as the Jerusalem Post Miami Summit, while commenting on shifts in American public opinion and youth polling regarding the conflict.

+In September 2025, Drop Site News reported on a leaked research deck indicating that Stagwell had been contracted by the Israeli Ministry of Foreign Affairs to conduct international focus groups, surveys, and message testing aimed at addressing Israel's diplomatic isolation and shifting global public opinion.
+Reporting also noted that Stagwell subsidiaries registered under the Foreign Agents Registration Act (FARA) to provide media outreach and narrative strategy for the ministry.

+The project drew criticism from industry observers and activists regarding the ethics of public relations campaigns during an active conflict.
+In response to inquiries from Adweek and other trade publications, Stagwell stated that the research was handled by a "small team" working on a "defined brief," emphasizing that individual agencies across its network operate autonomously and maintain clients across the political and issue spectrum.

+In February 2025, Penn voiced enthusiastic support on X for proposals put forward by the Trump administration regarding post-war governance and regional diplomacy in Gaza.
+The proposal drew condemnation from international observers, rights organizations, and legal experts, who argued that displacement components of the framework amounted to ethnic cleansing.